xiao99xiao/CCNStatusItem/ReadMe.md

 * Yosemite's dark menu mode will be automatically handled
 * Proximity drag detection
 * Support for Drag&Drop
+* Custom Views as StatusItems
+* Support for switching the StatusItem on/off (in case you're using both the StatusItem **and** a Dock Icon)

 It supports a customizable statusItemWindow that will manage any `NSViewController` instance for presenting the content.